Top C++ MCQs for Freshers and Experienced Candidates

 This blog contains 100 carefully structured C++ MCQs, from basic to advanced, each with explanations.
 Whether you're preparing for C++ MCQs for placement, college exams, or brushing up for interviews, this collection gives you everything you need to strengthen your C++ fundamentals.

-What are C++ MCQs?
+What Are C++ MCQs?

 C++ MCQs (Multiple Choice Questions) are objective questions where four or more answer choices are presented, out of which only one is correct.
 These questions intend to test your knowledge of C++ concepts, syntax, rules, and applications.
-They are commonly used in college exams, competitive tests, coding assessments, certification quizzes, and technical interview rounds, where quick and accurate decision-making is essential.

 Why Practice C++ MCQs?